Emmanuel L. Di Rossetti

 -

-Night.
+Nocturne.
 Poem by Alvaro Mutis

 -

-Christian testimony – 2
+Christian Testimony – 2

-When I started this blog, the idea of writing about the liturgy quickly came to me.
-Not to claim expert status, but to share my experience of what represents the heart of a Christian's life.
-So there were two paths that had to merge: I had to tell the Mass (and Continue reading
+When I started this blog, the idea of writing about the liturgy came to me very quickly.
+Not to claim the status of an expert, but to share my experience of what represents the heart of a Christian's life.
+So there were two paths that had to converge: I had to describe the Mass (and… Continue reading

 -

-On the stale air of our societies
+In the polluted air of our societies

 -